CapturePost is an application that allows photographers to tether a camera to a computer in order to match images to their subjects while shooting.

 TIP

-Note, subjects can also be found by keyboard look-up
+Note, subjects can also be found by keyboard look-up and new subjects can also be added directly in CapturePost if needed.

 Further Reading QR Codes Data Cards